vin0dkhichar/Storage-Docs/README.md

 | **KeyManager Integration** | KeyManager handles the encryption and decryption of files, providing a centralized approach to manage encryption keys securely.
 Files stored on S3 are encrypted using the KeyManager service, guaranteeing that only authorized users or systems can access and decrypt the files. |
 | **Seamless File Handling** | The integration ensures that files are accessed seamlessly regardless of where they are stored.
 Whether a file is located in an S3 bucket or on the local server, the access URLs are consistent and can be retrieved without complex configurations. |

+## Design notes
+   - The StorageBackend, StorageBackendS3, and StorageFile models extend core Odoo functionality, adding custom features for file storage and retrieval.
+The S3 backend inherits from the main storage backend class and provides the specific logic for interacting with Amazon S3.
+The StorageFile module simplifies file interactions across both local and remote storage.

 ## Source Code
 [https://github.com/OpenG2P/storage/tree/17.0](https://github.com/OpenG2P/storage/tree/17.0)